 Carbon Footprinting for Healthcare £165 + VAT

-FAQ: What is the difference between Introduction and Quality Improvement courses?
+What is the difference between the Introduction and Quality Improvement courses?

 The Introduction to Sustainable Healthcare course gives an overview of the history of sustainable healthcare, some of the main approaches being used and the core principles behind them.
-It uses a variety of case studies for this and during the workshop we use case studies to explore the roles of individual, team and system-wide action.
 It does not assume prior knowledge of sustainability but the online self-study element is set out in such a way that if you are already familiar with a topic you can skip through that and spend more time on new material.
-It is made up of two parts (self-study and a workshop), whereas the Advanced courses are made up of three parts (self-study, workshop and later work-in-progress presentations).
+During the workshop we use case studies to explore the roles of individual, team and system-wide action.
+It is made up of two parts (self-study and a workshop), whereas the Advanced courses, such as Sustainable Quality Improvement are made up of three parts (self-study, workshop and later work-in-progress presentations).